quantumx-apps/filebrowserDocs/content/en/docs/features/activity.md

 | **access** | Access create, update, delete |
 | **shares** | Share create, update, delete, and **download** events tied to a share (via `shareHash` in details) |

-When `scope=shares` and no event types are selected, the viewer shows all share-related events including share downloads.
-Other scopes apply their event-type set automatically unless you pick specific types in the filter.

 ## View types

 The Activity Viewer supports five layouts: